-Osaka Gas Recognized as an Outstanding Organization for Health & Productivity Management (Two Consecutive Years)
+TOPIC: Osaka Gas Recognized as an Outstanding Organization for Health & Productivity Management (Three Consecutive Years)

-In February 2019, Osaka Gas was certified as a “Health and Productivity Management ‘White 500’ Company for 2019” (large enterprise category) under the commendation system introduced by the Ministry of Economy, Trade and Industry and Nippon Kenko Kaigi to recognize companies for actively engaging in employee health management.
-This is the second straight year Osaka Gas has been awarded this certification.
+In March 2020, Osaka Gas was certified as a “Health and Productivity Management ‘White 500’ Company for 2020” (large enterprise category) under the commendation system introduced by the Ministry of Economy, Trade and Industry and Nippon Kenko Kaigi*1 to recognize companies for actively engaging in Kenkou Keiei*2 (employee health management).
+This is the third straight year Osaka Gas has been awarded this certification.

-The “White 500” award is intended to encourage business corporations to establish a work environment in which companies active in managing their employees' health—from business and strategic viewpoints—can be commended socially.
+The “White 500” award is intended to encourage business corporations to establish a work environment in which companies active in managing their employees' health from business and strategic viewpoints can be commended socially.
 The certification was given to us this year in recognition of our efforts to promote the creation of a pleasant work environment and actively conduct health enhancement activities, as stating “our policy of ensuring safety and health as the most important principle of the workplace” in the Daigas Group Code of Conduct.